EBRD-Collaborator/espd_requirements/README.md

+# Description

+This Extension is proposed for Public Procurement Systems based on EU Laws and Esuropean Single Procurement Document (ESPD).
+This Extension allows to maintain ESPD Parts III and IV, Exclusion Grounds and Selection Criteria.
+This can be used in countries in full accordance with EU Procurement Laws, bu also in countries, where these Laws are not fully implemented (it can change Requirements).
+Main approach - the Requirements Extension is selected due to use of this model (Criterion -> Requirement Group -> Requirements) in European Bank for Reconstruction and Development digital tools, which are intended to monitor Tender procedures automatically and keep procedures transparent.
+This does not allow to use ESPD model directly, as it has two additional nested lewels, which can't be parsed in existring tools architecture.

+This leads to use Requirement Extension, based on CCCEV model (see below) as framework, ESPD Parts III and IV, Exclusion Grounds and Selection Criteria combined.
+In this case, all required information can be stored and handled easily.
+All Criteria and Requirement Groups are taken from ESPD Parts III and IV, Exclusion Grounds and Selection Criteria parts.
+Requirements are proposed on the basis on NEPCO-JONEPS system (https://github.com/EBRD-Open-Government-Lab-Kyiv/nepco_qualification_requirements) and ESPD document, but its not mandatory to use Requirements from NEPCO-JONEPS system here, also list can be extended.
+It can be created on the basis on current EU Laws or current Public Procurements systems.
+Also Requirements can be transferred from Requirements Groups (as well as Requirement Groups can be taken from Criteria list) in case of absence.

+Full model in table view with all connections is presented in Standard Bidding Document folder, in Excel file.

+This approach allows to use existing EBRD digital tools for Tender monitoring for EU countries and Procurement Systems, where ESPD and corresponding Laws are fully implemented.
+The main difference with existing Requirements Extension is mandatory naming for Criteria, Requirement Groups, presented in corresponding codelists.

 # Requirements

 The requirements extension is based on the EU's [Core Criterion and Core Evidence Vocabulary (CCCEV)](https://joinup.ec.europa.eu/node/153001) model for communicating criteria and responses.